ketul-kothari-gh/js-advanced/readme.md

 Provides list of various use cases https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness

 # Referencing multiple files in html
-Variables with same name defined at global scope in JS files referenced in html will override each other based on order of JS files.
+Variables with the same name defined at global scope in multiple JS files referenced in html will override each other based on order referencing (script tag).

+# Objects
+In JS - object is just collection of name value pairs. const sample = {
+    Name: "Dummy object",
+    Address: {
+        Flat: 90,
+        Street: "Main"
+    }
+}

+# Function are Objects.
+1. Have two special properties - name and code (internal).
+When defining function - we create object and assign value to these two properties. code property can be invoked using ().
+2. Can create custom properties on functions.
+3. Can pass as argument, use as return value in functions.

+# Function statement and Function expressions
+Expression - unit of code that do some work and return value
+ex: test === "dummy", test = "Test" --> returns value --> true/fase, Test
+Statement - unit of code that do some work if (test === "dummy") {} --> if is statement that contains expression -- does not return value

+function statement --> function show() { ... }
+function expression --> let showVar = function() { ... } // creates function object, returns and assign to showVar variable

+Function expressions are not hoisted.
+Only variable will.
+Cannot call it before declaration.

+# Pass by value and Pass by reference
+All primitive types except string (Boolean, Number etc) are passed by value.
+All objects (including special objects --- functions, arrays ) and string are passed by reference. string in JS are immutable pass by reference don't work.